acasillas/acasillas/about.md

 class: about
 ---

 Hello, my name is Andrea Casillas, I'm a multidisciplinary designer with 5 years of experience.
+I've been designing professionally since 2011, with expertise as a user experience designer for web-based applications, mobile and multi-touch devices since 2013.

 ---